noamross/dissertation/dissertation.md

 populations, it is somewhat surprising that it did for overdispersed populations.
 This highlights the fact that the mechanism producing overdispersal in these models is different from that commonly-attributed case of variation in host vulnerability.
-Rather, both under- and overdispersal arise from forces of load- dependent colonization and mortality.
-In real systems, parasite distribution may be driven by a combination of these forces and host variation.
-Thus, mixed models, comprised of CMP distributions with varying $\lambda$ terms, may be appropriate for describing populations when there is sufficient data and reason to examine multiple forces shaping host-parasite dynamics.
+Rather, both under- and overdispersal arise from forces of load-dependent colonization and mortality.
+In real systems, parasite distribution may be driven by a combination of these forces as well as host variation.
+Thus, mixed models, composed of CMP distributions with varying $\lambda$ terms, may be appropriate for describing populations when there is sufficient data and reason to examine multiple forces shaping host-parasite dynamics.

 The CMP distribution may be appropriate to other applications in ecology.
-Thus far, its use has been limited to a few test cases [@Ridout2004, (clutch size); @Lynch2014 (litter sizes, plant densities, and species richness)].
+Thus far, its use has been limited to a few test cases, including [@Ridout2004, (clutch size) and  @Lynch2014 (litter sizes, plant densities, and species richness)].
 Mechanistically, CMP is an appropriate fit for data generated by density-dependent processes or where high counts are censored.
 The **cmp** package can be used with other R packages such as **rethinking** [@rethinking] and **nimble** [@nimble] to build general linear models